DecipherNow/workshops/multimesh/workshop.md

 ./setup.sh
 ```

 You'll be prompted for the username and password that you use to log in to [Nexus](https://nexus.production.deciphernow.com/).
+The setup script will also prompt you for a unique mesh name - choose something simple and identifiable such as "bobs-mesh".
+This will be used to identify your mesh when we play ping pong.

 The setup will take 3-5min, so go ahead and read the next section while you wait.
 If the setup was successful, you should see `The mesh is ready at https://$PUBLIC_IP:30000 !` printed to the console.

 ## The players